Image: Travel online (2025)

 Randy Oliver (2025).

-Recent reports on advance of Tropilaelaps into Europe (Brandorf et al., 2024; Carreck, 2023, 2024; Janashia et al., 2024) were foreshadowed by Chantawannakul et al. (2018).
-Seemingly poor quarantine practices in eastern Europe suggests that this mite will soon become endemic across the whole the European western block.
-The Middle East, the Americas, the unaffected Pacific (including Australia and New Zealand) will be next in line.
+Recent reports on the advance of Tropilaelaps into Europe (Brandorf et al., 2024; Carreck, 2023, 2024; Janashia et al., 2024; Apimonda, 2025) were foreshadowed by Chantawannakul et al. (2018).
+Poor quarantine practices in eastern Europe signal that this mite will soon enough become endemic across the European western block.
+The Middle East, the Americas, the unaffected parts of the Pacific, including Australia and New Zealand, are next in line.

-In tropical climes Tropilaelaps rather than Varroa normally prevails.
+In tropical climes Tropilaelaps normally displaces Varroa.
 In colder regions, where there is a well-defined brood break, Tropilaelaps does not replicate or survive winter so its populations crash.
-While colonies or whole apiaries may become nearly mite free, a few mites always survive and return to breed up quickly as brood reappears.
+While apiaries may become seemingly tropi free, a few mites always survive and return to breed up quickly as soon as brood reappears.

-So what happens when both mites are present and become endemic?
-The populations of both mite species seesaw widely so colonies under stress are prone to collapse year round.
-At the commencement of a normal season Varroa mite populations grow quickly and continue to develop through to the time when colonies naturally down regulate.
-Mite numbers remain high in autumn so the infestation rate, mites per pupa, actually increases.
-In this scenario winter losses of colonies, heavily parasitised by Varroa mites and weakened by viruses, can be extreme.
+So what happens when varroa and tropilaelaps mites are present and become endemic and infect the same hive?
+The populations of both seesaw widely so colonies under stress are prone to collapse year round.
+At the commencement of a normal season Varroa mite populations grow quickly and continue to develop through to late autumn when the bee colony naturally down regulates.
+Mite numbers remain high in autumn so the infestation rate, mites per bee or per pupa, actually increases.
+In this scenario winter losses of colonies, bees heavily parasitised by Varroamites and weakened by viruses, can be extreme.
+Colony losses in the United States of America were typically as high as 60% in calendar 2024.

-Tropilaelaps, when also present, behaves somewhat differently.
-When at the start of the season tropi mite numbers are vanishing low, it can nevertheless reestablish itself quickly and outcompete Varroa – a double jeopardy scenario.
-Where at all times mite control measures are less than optimal the problem morphs into potential year round colony demise.
+Tropilaelaps, when also present, behaves differently.
+At the start of the season tropi mite numbers are vanishingly low.
+However since tropilaelaps can reestablish itself very quickly it can outcompete Varroa – a double jeopardy scenario.
+In any situation where mite control measures are less than optimal the problem morphs into year round colony demise.

 The local scene

-Torsten Engelhardt (March 2025), a beekeeper who has battled Varroa in Europe, and is a survivor of the present Sydney ‘mite bombings’, has made a few pertinent observations.
-Firstly he reports that not all the reported Sydney hive collapses can be attributed to Varroa alone.
+In a recent varroa field day held in Canberra, Torsten Engelhardt (2025) made a few pertinent observations.
+Firstly he noted that not all the reported Sydney hive collapses were solely attributable to Varroa.
 Small Hive Beetle (SHB) has formed an unholy alliance with Varroa and colonies are dying like flies with SHB slime outs.
-This condition replicated in tropical Hawaii (Oliver, March 2025): Varroa weakens hives but the beetle finish them off.
-Other hives, under mite pressure, are also being abandoned leaving full boxes of brood and stores behind.
-Oliver records that this is also happening in North America though, with Deformed Wing Virus, the brood left behind is invariably in poor condition.
+This condition is replicated in tropical Hawaii (Oliver, March 2025): Varroa weakens hives but it is the beetle that finish them off.
+Other hives, under mite pressure, are also absconding leaving full boxes of brood and stores behind.
+Oliver records that this happens routinely in North America though, with deformed wing virus, the brood left behind is invariably in poor condition.

-What do these sudden losses to Varroa signal to us, beyond the imperatives of monitoring and instituting effective mite control?
-Firstly, as well as instituting regular mite checks, I have been installing extra beetle traps.
+What do these sudden losses to Varroa tell us?
+Firstly, as well as instituting regular mite checks, installing extra beetle traps – as I have done – would appear to be worthwhile.
 In my experience there is nothing much worse than the prospect of cleaning up slimed out brood.
 I am also requeening with chalkbrood hygienic stock.
-Recognising that Varroa will do most of the damage, I am inclined to the view that healthy bees with good winter stores will give bees a more even chance as the mite descends.
+Recognising that Varroa will do most of the damage, I am inclined to the view that healthy bees with good winter stores will give my bees a better than even chance when, next spring, we will all be dealing with the mites.

 The near Asian-Pacific scene

-It has been surprising to discover that Australia, Papua New Guinea, the Solomons and most of the Pacific remain free of deformed wing virus (Roberts, 2017).
-Better known perhaps is that Varroa jacobsoni is widespread and that New Zealand and Tonga are blighted with both Varroa destructor and deformed wing virus (Figure 1).
+Some beekeepers will be surprised to discover that Australia, Papua New Guinea, the Solomon Islands, Fiji and most of the Pacific remain free of deformed wing virus (Roberts, 2017).
+Better known is that Varroa jacobsoni is widespread and that New Zealand and Tonga are blighted with Varroa destructor and deformed wing virus (Figure 1).

 American honey bee researcher Randy Oliver (2024) concurs: